 that the value refers to the appropriate Java version:

-To start the HBase shell, run the following command from the
+To start the HBase shell, run the following commands in the directory where you

 After the HBase shell connects to your instance, it displays a series of log messages, which is normal.
 The shell prompt then appears:

 Now that you've started the HBase shell, try running the following commands: